Student Budget – How to Set It Correctly?

 Student life is one of the most carefree times.
 During these years, we don't have to worry about mortgages, children, buying the first home, and similar issues that add wrinkles to our lives.

 It's okay to enjoy student life, and not be afraid to spend money on what we want as well.
-However, it is important to set your priorities right and analyze your budget and whether you can afford it.
+However, it is important to check whether your spending reflects your priorities (whether you spend most of your money on things that are the most valuable for you) and whether your income can support your lifestyle over a longer period.

 After all, wouldn't it be much better if you finished your studies without having to start building your wealth from scratch?
 You won't lose years after graduation when you're still young and can travel, explore, and look for things that fulfill you in life.
 Even though money, as they say, doesn't bring happiness, I think the fact that you don't have to worry about it will be quite positive.